-- (a) To be reinstated and immediately practice without supervision, the pharmacist's license shall not have lapsed more than two calendar years. - (b) To be reciprocated and immediately practice without supervision, the pharmacist shall have practiced the profession of pharmacy, as defined by law, in a licensed facility at least forty (40) hours per year in the previous two calendar years. - (c) If these criteria are not met, the pharmacist must: - (1) Prior to resuming the unsupervised practice of pharmacy, practice 40 hours under direct pharmacist supervision of an Arkansas licensed pharmacist for each year or part of year out of practice.
+- (a) To be reinstated and immediately practice without supervision, the pharmacist's license shall not have lapsed more than two calendar years. - (b) To be reciprocated and immediately practice without supervision, the pharmacist shall have practiced the profession of pharmacy, as defined by law, at least forty (40) hours per year in the previous two calendar years or be granted a waiver by the Board. - (c) If the pharmacist must practice under supervision, the pharmacist must: - (1) Prior to resuming the unsupervised practice of pharmacy, practice 40 hours under direct pharmacist supervision of an Arkansas licensed pharmacist for each year or part of year out of practice.
 This time under supervision shall not exceed 240 hours. - (2) Cause the supervising pharmacist to document in writing to the Board, that the pharmacist has completed the designated number of hours of supervised practice. - (3) Meet with a Board representative in a practice situation so that the Board representative can, by observation, questioning, and other methods, ensure that the pharmacist is able to competently practice pharmacy.
-(10/12/93)
+(10/12/93, Revised 11/30/2010)